artalar/reatom/docs/src/content/docs/core.md

 // example log for `ctx.spy(newMessage)[N]` 2
 ```

 > You need to know one **rare** tricky thing.
-If during transaction you will call an action and will read it dependent atom a few time step by step, `ctx.get` will return the whole array of all passed payload, but `ctx.spy` will return array with only new elements, which wasn't handled in this reducer during this transaction.
-And to made this rare case correct you should spying your dependencies in same way each time, without conditions.
+If during a transaction you call an action and read its dependent atom a few times step by step, `ctx.get` will return an array of all passed payloads, but `ctx.spy` will return an array with only new elements that weren't handled in this reducer during this transaction.
+To make this rare case correct, you should spy your dependencies in the same way each time, without conditions.
 In other words, for this case your dependencies list should be static.

 ## API